infracost/docs/docs/faq.md

 No. The Infracost CLI parses the Terraform plan JSON file to find [cost-related parameters](/docs/faq#example-request) and uses those to lookup cloud prices.

+### What data is sent to Infracost Cloud?

+If you have [enabled](/docs/infracost_cloud/get_started/) this, the CLI sends its [JSON output](/docs/features/cli_commands/#examples) to Infracost Cloud; you can generate and inspect this JSON.
+It does not contain any cloud credentials or secrets.

 ### Do you sell my data?

 No. Infracost is backed by top-tier investors including Y Combinator and Sequoia.
-In the future we intend on making money by developing an [enterprise product](/pricing).
+We also have an [paid product](/pricing).
 For more information about how we handle data see our [Privacy Policy](/docs/privacy-policy).

 ### How should I report a security vulnerability?